ZhengHe-MD/ram/README.md

 ## Acknowledgement

-Special thanks should be given to the project [snakers4/silero-vad](https://github.com/snakers4/silero-vad). ram is nothing without it.
+Special thanks should be given to the project [snakers4/silero-vad](https://github.com/snakers4/silero-vad).
+RAM is nothing without it.

 ## FAQ